-- 1. The wrap_for_formatter() method must be used as the last processor in structlog.configure(), it converts the the processed event dict to something that the ProcessorFormatter understands. - 2.
+- 1. The structlog.stdlib.ProcessorFormatter.wrap_for_formatter method must be used as the last processor in structlog.configure, it converts the processed event dict to something that the ProcessorFormatter understands. - 2.
 The ProcessorFormatter itself, which can wrap any structlog renderer to handle the output of both structlog and standard library events.